-The low-ceilinged room has booths for six along the walls, and tables for four, six or eight in the center.
+The low-ceilinged dining room has booths for six along the walls, and tables for four, six or eight in the center.
 At all meals, you can choose to dine at any time within the restaurant's operating hours.

 Lunch is typically served from noon to 2 p.m. and is themed -- French, Italian, Asian, seafood -- though not all the dishes follow the theme.
 Deli meats, a selection of cheeses and breads, and an impressive array of salads are always available, and a variety of hot options change daily.
-A carving station with, for example, a leg of lamb, or a whole salmon and a made-to-order pasta station round out the selection of main dishes, and a variety of cakes, pudding and fresh fruit are available for dessert.
+A carving station with, for example, a leg of lamb, roast turkey, suckling pig or a whole salmon and a made-to-order pasta station round out the selection of main dishes, and a large variety of cakes, pudding and fresh fruit are available for dessert.
 Waiters offer complimentary water or iced tea, or you can order drinks from the bar.

-Star Flyer has a decent wine list, featuring mainly European wines, and a good house white or red at 15 euros a bottle.
-If you don't finish a bottle in one sitting, the wait staff will store it for you for the next night.
+Star Flyer has a decent and reasonably priced wine list, featuring mainly European wines, and a good house white or red starting at €16 a bottle.
+The most expensive wine on the list is a Louis Jadot, Puligny-Montrachet Burgundy for €45.
+Suggested wine pairings are listed on the daily menu.
+If you don't finish a bottle in one sitting, the wait staff will store it for you for the next lunch or dinner.

-The most highly anticipated meal onboard is five o'clock snack (officially referred to as "cocktail hour with hors d'oeuvres").
-Snack consists of cookies, finger sandwiches, fruit and a hot treat (quiches, waffles, chicken fingers) and is served by the Tropical Bar.
+Tropical Bar (Deck 3): The most highly anticipated meal onboard is the five o'clock snack (officially referred to as "cocktail hour with hors d'oeuvres").
+It consists of cookies, finger sandwiches, fruit and a hot treat (quiches, waffles, chicken fingers).
 Although snack is called for 5 p.m., by 4:45 p.m. everyone is peckish after a day in the sun and starts to eye the offerings.
-By the stroke of 5, the Tropical Bar is the site of a feeding frenzy.
+By the stroke of 5 p.m., the Tropical Bar is the site of a minor feeding frenzy.